openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 ## W3C Verifiable Credentials

-Sections 6.1 and 6.2 of [@VC_DATA] define how Verifiable Credentials MAY or MAY NOT use JSON-LD [@!JSON-LD].
+Sections 6.1 and 6.2 of [@VC_DATA] define how Verifiable Credentials MAY or MAY NOT use JSON-LD [@JSON-LD].
 As acknowledged in Section 4.1 of [@VC_DATA], implementations can behave differently regarding processing of the `@context` property whether JSON-LD is used or not.

 This specification therefore differentiates the following three Credential formats for W3C Verifiable Credentials: